BestTimesToVisit.com Logo

 Aspen Airport Limousine

-Tip:Pre-booking, especially during peak season, is highly recommended.
-Confirm the exact pick-up location and time with the service.
-Tip your driver appropriately for good service.
+Tip:Book in advance, especially during peak season (ski season and summer festivals).
+Confirm the exact pick-up location and time.
+Tip your driver generously for good service.

 Local Buses (RFTA)

-Cost:Varies depending on the route and distance.
-Daily and weekly passes are available.
+Cost:Varies depending on the route and distance; fares are generally under $3 per ride.
+Day passes and multi-day passes are available.

 Walking/Biking

-Aspen is a relatively compact town, making walking a viable option for exploring the downtown area and many of its attractions.
-Biking is also popular, especially during the warmer months.
+Aspen is a relatively compact town, making walking a viable option for exploring the downtown core and many of its attractions.
+Biking is also popular, with dedicated bike paths and trails.

-Tip:Wear comfortable shoes for walking.
-Be aware of the altitude and potential for steep inclines.
-Bike rentals are readily available, but always wear a helmet.
+Tip:Wear comfortable shoes.
+Be aware of altitude and adjust your pace accordingly.
+Bike rentals are readily available, but reserve in advance during peak season.
+Always wear a helmet when biking.

 Similar Destinations